Individual and Systems Change Advocacy

 They are empowered through education of advocacy methods and are encouraged to directly advocate for their own issues, as well as issues that affect others.

-Speaking up for yourself or someone else.
+Speak up for yourself or someone else.

 Know it when you see it: